1. Ana Ng – They Might Be Giants

 music in general and some of the acts that comprise the cannon: The Beatles,

-The Velvet Underground, The Byrds, The Smiths.
+The Velvet Underground, The Byrds, Syd Barrett, Bowie, the Stones, and so on.
 The

 Welsh lad who looked vaguely like Keanu Reeves was very into The Beatles, and many